 • The bike is rock solid.
 But you would expect this for a heap of metal that heavy.

-• With the solidness comes rigidness.
+• With the solidness comes rigidity.
 There is no movement in the bike itself.
 A bike, especially carbon bikes have some “flex” in them.
 This smart bike has no flex whatsoever.
 It feels like sitting on a stone wall with pedals.
 You have to get used to it.
-If you are used to bikes with a lot of flex it may be problematic
+If you are used to bikes with a lot of flex it may be problematic.

 • The bike is nearly vibration free in use, especially when you tweak the place you locate it a little bit.
 I’ve put it on a floor protection mat from Wahoo, on top of a thermal isolation mat I’ve cut into pieces and a washing machine mat.
 Since then, it’s vibration free.
 The thermal isolation mat is not so much for vibration isolation but to get some movement into the bike.
 Feels much better this way.

-• Usability is great of the bike.
-You can power it yourself, so technically you don’t need to need a wall plug close to the bike, you can even charge your tablet or phone with the power you are generating while sitting on the bike.
+• Usability of the bike is great.
+You can power it yourself, so technically you don’t need a wall plug close to the bike, you can even charge your tablet or phone with the power you are generating while sitting on the bike.
 Virtual shifting is fast.
 Reactions to power changes are really fast.
-I’ve put my SQlab saddle on it I’m using for a few years now.
+I’ve put my SQlab saddle on it that I’m using for a few years now.
 The saddle delivered with the smart bike is not that bad, but I like my standard saddle.

-• The TacX smart bike is advertised with “extremely quiet”.
+• The Tacx smart bike is advertised with “extremely quiet”.
 Well, “extremely quiet” is an extremely relative designation.
 Yes, it’s much quieter than my Stevens bike/Elite Suito combination.
-Really … significantly much quieter.
-No sounds from shifting, no sounds from the chain, because it hasn’t both.
-But there is a hum that sound like a large dynamo.
+Really — significantly much quieter.
+No sounds from shifting, no sounds from the chain, because it has neither.
+But there is a hum that sounds like a large dynamo.
 Well, to my understanding being something like a dynamo is actually the mechanism they are generating the resistance (and the electricity to power the trainer and to charge phones).
-I saw some videos on YouTube which showed this sound, but that was in situations where people capable to come at least close to half the rated max power capability of the smart bike.
-Either I’m closer to this level than i thought (which i can rule out) or this was a misinterpretation on my side that it would be quieter at my power levels.
+I saw some videos on YouTube which showed this sound, but that was in situations where people capable of coming at least close to half the rated max power capability of the smart bike.
+Either I’m closer to this level than I thought (which I can rule out) or this was a misinterpretation on my side that it would be quieter at my power levels.

 • You can exactly adjust things like stack and reach with the bike.
 It’s not really a big fitting bike, but you can accommodate yourself quite fine with the possibilities to adjust.
 I plan to use it to improve my bike fit for the next outdoor season.